Power Pace book is now in Pdf form only, and download (version 9.4) for the computer system

-Power Pace Handicapping (A new and powerful approach to Pace Handicapping) by Bob Pandolfo (paperback book).
-The book comes with a free software program that comes on a cd (uses Brisnet single files, plus other similar file formats)
+Power Pace Handicapping (A new and powerful approach to Pace Handicapping) by Bob Pandolfo.
+The book comes with a free software program (uses Brisnet single data files)

 Pandy I’d like to commend you on the great job you did on the Power Pace Handicapping book and software.
 I‘ve been at this game for pert near 50 years and one of the things I have learned along the way is to never doubt anything Bob Pandolfo puts out.
 Take it for what its worth.
 Terry